shunzh/Code-AI-Tree-Search/README.md

 ## Run All Experiments

 We conducted the experiments on the IBM CCC and AiMOS servers, which use LSF and Slurm job submission systems respectively.
 If you use one of these submission systems, you should be able to run the following scripts directly.
-Otherwise, you may look at `generate/scripts/basis.sh` and see if you need to define a new `submit` command to submit jobs to the computation clusters that you are using.
+Otherwise, you may look at `generate/scripts/basis.sh` and see if you need to define a new `submit` command to submit jobs to the computation clusters that you use.

 ### Main Results (Table 1)